Sneham66/Sneham66/README.md

 ### Hey there 👋 visitor number !
-I am Sneham Nayyar
+I am Sneham Nayyar.

 - 🔰  I am a CSE student at SRM Institute of Science and Technology, Chennai.